vsellappa/HDF-Workshop/README.md

   ![Image](https://raw.githubusercontent.com/dhananjaymehta/HDF-Workshop/master/img/Lab3_step9c.png)

-  - Note that the URL above is specific to that instance and your URL may be different.
+  - Note that the URL above is specific to that instance and your URL may be different , MiNiFi communicates on the internal IP Address/Host.
+In the demo cluster its `demo.hortonworks.com`.

   - Connect the GenerateFlowFile to the Remote Process Group.
 Your canvas should look like the following: